hemenkapadia/hydeX/_posts/2016-03-20-mathjax-support.md

 ---
 layout: post
-title: hydeX adds MathJax support to Hyde.
+title: hydeX adds MathJax support to Hyde
 excerpt: MathJax is a powerful Javascript engine to display Math and Scientific symbols.
 This is an example content post to show MathJax integration in hydeX.
 comments: true
 tags: